Charlotte Harbor and Northern Railway: Later years

-Increased competition from the Rockport Terminal in the Tampa Bay area led to the closure of the Boca Grande Port in 1979.
+In the mid 1970s, increased competition from the Rockport Terminal in the Tampa Bay area and Port Manatee in Manatee County led to a decline in traffic to Port Boca Grande and the port fully closed 1979.
 Due to the closure of the port, the Seaboard Coast Line (which was in the process of being merged into CSX Transportation at the time) abandoned and removed the line from the port to just south of Arcadia in 1981.

+After the abandonment, the bascule span over Gasparilla Sound was sold to the Long Island Rail Road in 1986.
+The Long Island Rail Road installed it on the rebuilt Wreck Lead Bridge over Reynolds Creek on their Long Beach Branch where it is still operating today.